OJStuff/Get-DMR-IDs/README.md

 ### Example 4

 This command specifies to create formatted export file for region 1, 2 and 3 with statistics.
-File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".
+File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv":

-    >python3 getdmrids.py -r 1 2 3 -s
+    >python getdmrids.py -r 1 2 3 -s

     Options specified for export of formatted file:
     -r 1 include region: North America and Canada